vanisancheti/AutomaionofSlideMatching/README.md

 # AutomaionofSlideMatching
-Model for Automation of Slide Matching task.
+Model for Automation of Slide Matching task that creates a mapping between noisy slide images from a video and the original slides from the PPT.